bharatbhusal/solar_panel_power_prediction_and_visualization/README.md

 # Solar Panel Power Prediction and Visualization

 Welcome to the Solar Panel Power Prediction and Visualization project repository!
 This project focuses on predicting the power output of solar panels based on module temperature data using machine learning techniques.
-Here's a detailed guide on setting up the environment, running the project, visualizing data, evaluating the model, and more.
+Here's a detailed guide on setting up the environment, running the project, visualizing data, evaluating the model, and testing the project.

 ## Overview